Supporting workers Managing work-related stress

 Making adjustments at work

-If an employee is disabled their employer must make reasonable adjustments.
+If a worker is disabled their employer must make reasonable adjustments.

-If an employee is experiencing work-related stress but is not disabled, the employer should still talk with them about adjustments that might help.
-Often it's enough to agree simple changes to working arrangements or responsibilities with the employee.
+If a worker is experiencing work-related stress but is not disabled, the employer should still talk with them about adjustments that might help.
+Often it's enough to agree simple changes to working arrangements or responsibilities.

 This might include: